artlogic/jscn/README.md

 JSCN
 ====

-JSCN (JavaScript Configuration Notation) is a human readable dialect of JSON designed with config files in mind.
-Inspired by [TOML](https://github.com/mojombo/toml).
-JSCN are meant to be compiled into JSON that can be parsed by any standard parser.
+JSCN (JavaScript Configuration Notation) is a human readable dialect of JSON designed with config files in mind, inspired by [TOML](https://github.com/mojombo/toml).
+JSCN documents are meant to be compiled into JSON that can be parsed by any standard parser.

 Goals/Requirements
 ------------------